Membership terms and conditions

 You must use your vouchers before they expire.
 Or you can send them back to us before they expire and we’ll renew them for you (send them to Co-op Member Services, c/o RM Relay/eCourier, Unit 11 Downing Street Industrial Estate, Manchester, M12 6HH).
 Once they’ve expired we won’t accept or renew them.

-You won’t earn Member Rewards or receive exclusive Member benefits and you can’t spend your Member Rewards earned with us at any independent co-operative societies.
+You won’t receive exclusive Member benefits and you can’t spend your Member Rewards earned with us at any independent co-operative societies.

-You can use your physical and key fob Membership card at some independent co-operative societies even though they aren’t part of our Co-op.
-Your digital card won’t work in independent society stores.
+Although your digital Membership card won’t work in independent society stores, you can use your physical card and key fob card at some independent co-operative societies even though they aren’t part of our Co-op.

 These are: